Are you a tourism professional seeking great gastronomic experiences for your clients?

 These cheeses are frequently paired with local bread, olives, and wine during tastings hosted by family-run producers — a highlight of many Kea food tours.

 Honey production is equally important.
-Bees feed on wild thyme and aromatic herbs, producing fragrant honey traditionally kneaded with sesame seeds to create pasteli, the island’s iconic energy sweet wrapped in lemon leaves.
+Bees feed on wild thyme and aromatic herbs, producing fragrant honey that is traditionally mixed with sesame seeds to create pasteli, the island’s iconic energy sweet wrapped in lemon leaves.

 Rituals, Preservation, and Seasonal Cooking